All Episodes

 Which has been the Labour manifesto for about 30 years now, as you pointed out.

-It's like what suicide pact?
+It's like, what, suicide pact?

 I don't know.

-Like, what are we gonna do?
+Like, what are we going to do?

 Because there's nowhere to go.

-And Rachel is like, no, obviously not.
+And Rachel Reeves, like, no, obviously not.

-If you're going to raise VAT even more, well, the autumn budget's coming and they need money.
+Well, the autumn budget's coming and they need money.

-No, It just hasn't entered their psyche.
+No, it just hasn't entered their psyche.

 It never comes up.